Best Practices for Creating Conversation Assignment Topics

 DO clearly and briefly communicate the topic

-- Write all instructions in the target language - not all our partners know English!
+- If you write any instructions in English, please also include a translation to the target language - not all our partners know English!

 - Put instructions relevant to both partners and students.
 Add information only for partners at the bottom (student levels, etc...)